How to make a Christmas Clock Wreath with Free Printable Clock Faces

 Tick… Tock… tick…tock…

 The Countdown to Christmas is ticking down.
-Only 5 Fridays before the day is upon us.

 It’s time… time to think about all things Christmas.
 The decorating, the food, the music.
 The most wonderful time of the year is here.

 If you are looking for decorating inspiration – you can follow the countdown with 5 bloggers and me.